bhrigu123/bhrigu123.github.io/content/post/2019-year-in-review.md

 ### Aug
 Made a brief visit to Mumbai in August from office.
 Though it was just for 3 days, had a relaxing time.
 Also to mention, I had thought of taking more initiatives and have more social life outside of work.
-I met and talked with some new people and developed new friendships.
-I'm also glad I had one such moment in Aug which developed a closer friendship and relationship with someone really close.
+I met and talked with some new people and developed new friendships and relationships.

 ### Sep - U.S. visit